nspitko/broan_erv_uart/README.md

 Also be aware some RS485 devices will label their pins A and B instead of D+ and D-.
 Somewhat confusingly, A is D- and B is D+

 ## Supported features
-* Setting fan mode (Standby, Min, Max, Intermittent, Turbo, and Med, which is treated as manual control)
+* Setting fan mode (Standby, Min, Max, Intermittent, Turbo, Override, and Med, which is treated as manual control)
 * Setting fan speed in manual mode
+* Humidity control mode
 * Intake temperature
 * Filter life left

 More features will be added as time allows.
 I've documented many fields that aren't supported yet.
 If there's a specific feature you want prioritized, open an issue.
 This project is at a point where it "works for me" so I don't have a lot of guiding light on what else should be added without external input.

+## Humidity Control Mode
+In Humidity Control Mode, the controller sets a target humidity level and the ERV automatically runs if the humidity is above this level.
+The ERV does not have a humidity sensor - the current humidity reading is sent periodically from the controller.
+Since we are replacing the original controller, we need to send current humidity readings from the ESP device.
+This can be done from a lambda in your ESPHome config calling the setCurrentHumidity() function.
+For an example configuration, see the [humidity_control_sample.yaml](./examples/humidity_control_example.yaml) configuration in the [examples](./examples/) directory.

+To use humidity control mode once it is enabled, set the desired humidity with "Humidity Setpoint", and then turn on the Humidity Control switch.

 ## FAQ
 Q: I see errors about failed communication